-4. Rebuild the index using the rebuild-index tool.
+2. Rebuild the index using the rebuild-index tool.
 You must add the "vlv." prefix to the index name to rebuild the VLV index.
+The following command can be run with the server on or offline with the addition of the --task and connection options.